RealTschoegl/opensourcebootcamp/_posts/2014-05-23-project-product-project.markdown

 ### Sprint

+Each day you will decide with your partner(s) on what task(s) you will each complete that day towards completing the features that you want to implement in this sprint.
+Keep these two things in mind:

+* Stay focused on the goal / top stories
+* Make sure daily goals are clear (we know the steps we need to take to achieve them)

-This is the part where you execute your plans and write some code.
-Here are some guiding Agile principles to keep in mind as you code:
+When deciding on what tasks to tackle on a daily basis, make sure to keep some guiding Agile principles in mind as you code:

 * Working software is the primary measure of progress.
 * Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.